gravitational/workshop/gravity_networking.md

 As such, the requirements gravity has for the physical network, is that all gravity hosts are able to communicate with each other over a set of defined ports: https://gravitational.com/gravity/docs/requirements/#network

-As a starting point, let’s take 3 blank hosts (or virtual machine) that are on the same network, and start building a diagram:
+As a starting point, let’s take 3 blank hosts or virtual machine that are on the same network, and start building a diagram:

 ![gravity_networking_5](img/gravity_networking_05.png)

 With this diagram, we can see that each server has an eth0 interface, and an address within the 192.168.33.0/24 network.
 In most cases, this network will be provided by the customer, and we don’t know how the network is made up.
-But for our case, we’ll just abstract away the customers network, as long as the hosts can communicate on the required ports, the customer network doesn’t matter to us.
+But for our case, we’ll just abstract away the customer's network, as long as the hosts can communicate on the required ports, the customer network doesn’t matter to us.

 When building an overlay network, we need a network range for the overlay network.
 In this example we will use 10.90.0.0/16 for the overlay network.
 The overlay network used by gravity can be changed at install time using the --pod-network-cidr install flag.